Having a bad day, bad week, bad year even? You’re not alone.

 ‘Better Together’ by Jack Johnson

-Jack Johnson has a habit of writing poignant, heartfelt love songs, and Better Together is a prime example.
+Hawaii’s most famous singer-songwriter has a habit of writing poignant, heartfelt love songs, and Better Together is one of the best John Johnson songs.

 The essence of the song is that life is hard and, like many guys who find it hard to speak from the heart, can’t express what his girl means to him: ‘there’s no combination of words I could put on the back of a postcard’.